FrancesCoronel/customize-icons/README.md

 ## intro

-OS X El Capitan introduced a new security policy preventing users from changing any system icon.
+El Capitan introduced a new security policy preventing users from changing any system icon.

 However, you can still continue to change your apps and volumes icons normally.